 An ulcer is an open sore or lesion on the body that is slow to heal or keeps returning.
-Ulcers result from skin tissue breaking down and may be painful.
+Ulcers result from skin tissue breakdown and may be painful.
 There are three different types of ulcers:

 Venous stasis ulcers are the most common type of lower body ulcer, especially at the ankles.
 According to the Cleveland Clinic, venous stasis ulcers account for between 80 and 90 percent of ulcers affecting the lower legs.

 Venous stasis ulcers are typically due to a condition called venous hypertension or chronic venous insufficiency.
-The blood doesn’t flow from the lower legs back up to the heart as it should, and causes a buildup of pressure in the veins.
-The additional pressure can lead to an ulceration on the skin.
-These ulcers usually form on the inside of the legs, just above the ankle.
+Your blood doesn’t flow from your lower legs back to your heart as it should.
+This causes a buildup of pressure in your veins.
+The additional pressure can lead to an ulceration on your skin.
+These usually form on the inside of your legs, just above your ankle.

-It’s unknown exactly how venous hypertension causes the ulcers.
-Many doctors believe it also causes a decrease in blood flow to the capillaries of the legs.
+It’s unknown exactly how this condition causes ulcers.
+Many doctors believe it also causes a decrease in blood flow to the capillaries of your legs.
 This produces a buildup of white blood cells.
-The accumulation of white blood cells restricts oxygen to the tissue, which damages it and forms the ulcer.
+The accumulation of white blood cells restricts oxygen to your tissue.
+The lack of oxygen causes damage and forms the ulcer.

-Another theory is that venous hypertension causes cells of the body to leak into the skin and influence cellular growth.
+Another theory is that venous hypertension causes cells from elsewhere in the body to leak into your skin and influence cellular growth.
 This process interferes with the repair of damaged tissue.